ionelmc/django-easyfilters/docs/develop.rst

 Development
 ===========

+Python 2.6 is required for running the test suites and demo app.

 First, ensure the directory containing the ``django_easyfilters`` directory is on your Python path (virtualenv recommended).
 Django is a required dependency.